Snehith-Yamlapalli/Cricket-Live-Scorer/README.md

 Runs the app in the development mode.\
 Open https://cricket-live-scorer-beta.vercel.app/ to view it in your browser.\
-### Just Register & then Sign in with any Fake/MadeUp mail to Enter(Dont click the Google SignIn option).
+### Just Register & then Sign in with any Fake/MadeUp mail to Enter OR click the Google SignIn option.

 ## To check the LiveScore
 Open https://cricket-live-scorer-beta.vercel.app/livescore/FirstBattingTeamNamevsSecondBattingTeamName  (Edit the Team Names)